Newland & Associates, PLC

 Observation:

+If the Taxpayer owes nothing and is due a refund, consideration should be given to filing a Claim for Refund or Penalty Abatement (both covered by Form 843) or an amended return (Form 1040X), rather than offering nothing.
+Sometimes, the IRS rejects an Offer because it insists that, for example, a Claim for Refund is more appropriate.
+Legally, the IRS could accept an Offer and refund money, but it will not.
 Other alternatives, such as Claims for Refund, do not, however, prohibit the IRS from later asserting additional tax or filing a suit to retrieve an erroneous refund check, mistakenly mailed.
-Expressed differently, using these other methods allows the IRS to still say, “Oops, we made a mistake; please return the refunded amount.”
+Expressed differently, using methods other than an OIC allows the IRS to still say, “Oops, we made a mistake; please return the refunded amount.”
 As previously stated, an Offer in Compromise, if accepted and paid, is not reversible and DOES bind the IRS.

 The Forms 433-A and B provide the Offer Specialist with massive amounts of data about the Taxpayer.
-Due to the length of these forms, complexity and interrelationship of the data, many Taxpayers need professional help in completing them.
+Due to the length of these forms, complexity, and interrelationship of the data, many Taxpayers need professional help in completing them.
 For instance, if local real estate taxes are claimed as a deduction in computing available cash flow, the deduction may be disallowed unless the asset portion of the Form 433-A reflects the Taxpayer as the owner of real estate or there is some other reason the Taxpayer is committed to pay real estate taxes (e.g. a lease requiring the tenant to pay real estate taxes).

-CALCULATING THE AMOUNT TO OFFER - 2006 GUIDELINES
+CALCULATING THE AMOUNT TO OFFER - 2011 GUIDELINES

 In order to make the determination of the amount to offer, let’s first look at the basics.
 Remember, Offers will be returned as unprocessable if the amount offered is inadequate.
 The IRS will want a total combined dollar amount reflecting the following three considerations: